mejiaga/course/01-ClassContent/06-Python-APIs/1/Activities/07-Stu_Explore_OMDb_API/README.md

 * **Instructions:**

-  * Read the OMDb documentation, and make a few API calls to get some information about your favorite movie.
+  * Read the OMDb documentation, and make a few API calls to get some information about your favorite movie: <http://www.omdbapi.com/>

 - - -

-### Copyright
+## Copyright

-Trilogy Education Services © 2017.
+Data Boot Camp © 2018.
 All Rights Reserved.